MahmoudSheemy127/STM32F103C8-TFT-Screen-Benchmarking/README.md

 ## Results

 The benchmarking results demonstrate a significant reduction in time when using SPI with DMA for drawing graphics on the TFT screen.
-Detailed results and charts may be found in the documentation or the project's wiki.

 ## License